G-code generation software for CNC foam cutter

 It will also work with LinuxCNC from the Axis interface.

-Dominik’s software is very good and the only limitations are spars and an aileron cut.
+Dominik’s software is good with a few limitations such as spars and an aileron cut.

-As Dominik has said there isn’t much free software for foam cutters out there so he wrote his own, clever guy, here’s the link on RCGroups https://www.rcgroups.com/forums/showpost.php?p=43256201
+As Dominik has said there isn’t much free software for foam cutters out there so he wrote his own, he is clever guy, here’s the link on RCGroups https://www.rcgroups.com/forums/showpost.php?p=43256201

 This software runs online and is very impressive at http://www.diyrcwings.com/app/ it includes options for spars, dihedral and ailerons.
 Its only limitation seems to be no option for kerf value but as with Wing G-code generator, you just need to add a little to the root and tip sizes to account for that.

-Djordje Mijailovic has developed this software and he ran it on LinuxCNC.
-You can change the machine parameters so that it will work on the GRBL Mega 5X Hotwire on this website.
+Djordje Mijailovic has developed this software and he runs it on LinuxCNC.
+You can change the machine parameters so that it will work on the GRBL Mega 5X Hotwire.
 I’ve run some test cuts and it works well.

 Jedicut